 When using the vector template in high performance code, we must be aware of several important facts.
 For example, the capacity (memory usage) of a vector will never decrease, even if you call the clear method, unless you use the swap method.
 In my opinion, making it difficult to release memory was a poor design decision.
+(This was fixed in the C++11 language update with the addition of the shrink_to_fit method.)
 Another problem with the vector template is that whenever you copy a vector, you copy all the data it contains.
 Again, to avoid this problem, you must use the swap method.

 But a trickier problem with STL vectors is that there are many ways to build them.
 Suppose I want to create an array in C++ containing the numbers from 0 to N in increasing order.
 Then I want to compute the sum.
 I hear that mathematicians have come up with a formula for this problem, but your Intel microprocessor does not know this.

 - The conventional approach is to allocate the memory using C++’s new:

 int * bigarray = new int[N]; for(unsigned int k = 0; k<N; ++k) bigarray[k] = k; int sum = total(bigarray,N); delete bigarray; return sum;

 - Or, you can do the exact equivalent in STL: